THE BENEFITS OF KELP

 Kelp is therefore a balancing food and this may be one reason why it seems to work so well with so few problems, in our experience.

-The yang quality of kelp does, however, make it a more powerful therapeutic food, almost like an herb, and this could be one reason why it causes more reactions than eating zucchini or broccoli, for example.
+The yang quality of kelp does, however, make it a more powerful therapeutic food, and this could be one reason why it causes more reactions than eating zucchini or broccoli, for example.
 This may also be a factor in why the toxic metals in kelp, in particular, are not well-absorbed.
 This will be researched more in the future.

 DOSAGES OF KELP

-Adults can usually take at least three, 600 mg, kelp capsules daily, preferably with meals.
-When one is able to do this comfortably, most people can double this to six 600 mg capsules daily.
-Some people need to take even more, if they can do so comfortably for a few months, at least.
+Adults can usually take at least 1800 mg of kelp daily or more, preferably with meals.
+Some people need to take more, if they can do so comfortably, for at least a few months.
 That is how deficient many people are in iodine and the other minerals found in kelp.

 THE KELP BODY WRAP